22-year-old on becoming America’s first vaccine millionaire: ‘I thought it was a prank call’

 In the end, she got both her Moderna shots and called her granddaughter with the good news.

 “Having the deadlines for the Vax-a-Million is the same thing,” Bugenske said.
-“You just need someone to say, 'Don’t put it off, just go and get it.”
+“You just need someone to say, ‘Don’t put it off, just go and get it.’ ”

 Abbigail Bugenske graduated from Michigan State in 2020 and began working at GE while studying for a graduate degree in aerospace engineering at Ohio State University.
 She has no plans to quit her job, she said, and after donating some of her winnings to charity, she’d like to invest.